syncfusion-content/flutter-docs/Flutter/xlsio/working-with-table.md

 ### Show Last Column

-Enabling the **ShowLastColumn** property applies default format to first column in the table.
+Enabling the **ShowLastColumn** property applies default format to last column in the table.
 Its default value is FALSE.

 {% highlight dart %}
 //Gets or sets a Boolean value indicating whether last column format is present.